gradle/santa-tracker-performance/README.md

 ### Android Studio benchmark specifics

 For Android Studio sync Android Studio Bumblebee (2021.1.1) or later is required.
 Additionally, you have to set `ANDROID_STUDIO_INSTALL_DIR` environment variable with a location of the Android Studio.
 On the macOS that is normally `/Applications/Android Studio.app/`.

+Android Studio benchmark will create an Android Studio sandbox folder in the `studio-sandbox` directory.
+This can be modified by setting `ANDROID_STUDIO_SANDBOX_DIR` environment variable.